davidmeadejr/mentalModelAssistant/README.md

 ### Drawing from the Playbooks of the Greats

 In the quest for understanding and decision making, we're inspired by the wisdom of influential figures like Naval Ravikant, Elon Musk, Charlie Munger, and the Farnam Street Project.
-These trailblasers advocate for a latticework of mental models - a toolset of established thought frameworks - to systematically approach problem-solving, rationalisation, and truth formation.
+These trailblazers advocate for a latticework of mental models - a toolset of established thought frameworks - to systematically approach problem-solving, rationalisation, and truth formation.

 Here's Charlie Munger to illustrate: ***"You’ve got to have models in your head.
 And you’ve got to array your experience both vicarious and direct on this latticework of models."***